- Assistant Men's Soccer Coach

-Patrick McSorley is in his seventh season as an assistant coach at Virginia Tech.
+Patrick McSorley is in his eighth season as an assistant coach at Virginia Tech.

 Prior to coming to Blacksburg, McSorley spent six years at his alma mater, James Madison University, where he was an assistant coach and associate head coach.
 Before JMU, McSorley spent four years as the top assistant coach at Virginia Military Institute in Lexington.

 While at JMU, McSorley recruited and coached four players who were later drafted by the MLS, two All-Americans and numerous All-Conference and All-Region players.
 He also helped lead the Dukes to a NCAA Tournament appearance in 2005.

 As a player at JMU, McSorley was a third-team All-American as a senior in 1995 and played on four NCAA Tournament teams (quarter-finalist in 1994 and 1995; first round in 1992 and 1993) and three Colonial Athletic Association champion teams (1992, 1993, 1994).
 In the 1994 NCAA Tournament, McSorley scored the game-winning goal against North Carolina in a 3-0 first round victory and assisted on the game-winner in a 2-1 second round victory over Duke.